-For linked Topaz (started with topaz-L or -1), the default gemnetid is gcilnkobj.
+For linked Topaz (started with topaz -L or -l), the default gemnetid is gcilnkobj.
 Use the status command to verify that this parameter is gcilnkobj.
 This makes the first session to log in a linked session.
 It is only possible to have one linked session per topaz process.

 This command, like other set options, can be used in a .topazini initialization file that is executed when topaz starts up.
-When using topaz-L, any option to gemnetid within a .topazini file is ignored
+When using topaz -L, any option to gemnetid within a .topazini file is ignored

 When using linked topaz, if gemnetid is explicitly set to a gem service such as gemnetobject, login starts RPC sessions.
-In this case, the lowest number for the prompt is topaz 2>, because topaz 1> is reserved for the linked session.
 Note that when you login an RPC session that way, the configuration parameters reported for the linked session do not apply; the rules governing configuration parameters for RPC sessions take effect.